MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts-ai/vectordb.md

 The main advantage of a vector database is that it allows for fast and accurate similarity search and retrieval of data based on their vector distance or similarity.
 This means that instead of using traditional methods of querying databases based on exact matches or predefined criteria, you can use a vector database to find the most similar or relevant data based on their semantic or contextual meaning.

-For example, you can use a vector database to find images that are similar to a given image based on:
+For example, you can use a vector database to:
-- their visual content and style
+- find images that are similar to a given image based on their visual content and style
 - find documents that are similar to a given document based on their topic and sentiment
 - find products that are similar to a given product based on their features and ratings